Flux can export documents to files, with each document being written as a separate file and optionally compressed.

 --repartition 1

-This approach will produce a single zip file due to the use of a single partition when writing files.
+This approach will produce a single ZIP file due to the use of a single partition when writing files.
 The --zip-file-count option is effectively an alias for --repartition.
 Both options produce the same outcome. --zip-file-count is included as a more intuitive option for the common case of configuring how many files should be written.

 Note that Spark’s support for repartitioning may negatively impact overall performance due to the need to read all data from the data source first before writing any data.